mslonina/Mechanic/examples/UserGuide.md

 ### The same example.
 Storage simplified

-The more natural way to store image-like data is to use `STORAGE_BOARD` instead of `STORAGE_PM3D`.
+The more natural way to store image-like data is to use `STORAGE_TEXTURE` instead of `STORAGE_PM3D`.
 The resulting dataset mimics then the task board:

     int Storage(pool *p) {